 Office Space Build-Outs

 Further down the line, once you’ve found a space you like, you will need to transform the space into a functioning office.
-Landlords will often contribute to the renovations with what is called a Tenant Improvement Allowance (TIA), a sum of money to help cover costs.
-Your broker can help you negotiate how much and how the landlord could allocate it.
+Landlords will often contribute to the renovations with what is called a Tenant Improvement Allowance (TIA), a sum of money to help cover renovation costs.
+Your broker can help you negotiate how much you’ll get, and how the landlord will allocate the sum.

 Talk To A Local Broker